basclab/LME_MixedEffectsERPTutorial/LMETutorialScripts/README.md

 This tutorial pipeline uses MATLAB to process continuous EEG data files and calculate trial-level ERP waveforms.
 Mean amplitude values are then exported into R and analyzed with LME models.
+See Appendix D from Heise, Mon, and Bowman (submitted) for additional details.

 ## Table of Contents
 * [Processing pipeline overview](#processing-pipeline-overview)